AIFF recommends IM Vijayan for Padma Shri | Goal.com

 AIFF recommends IM Vijayan for Padma Shri

-The All India Football Federation (AIFF) recommends IM Vijayan for the country's fourth-highest civilian award – the Padma Shri.
+The All India Football Federation (AIFF) recommends IM Vijayan for the country's fourth-highest civilian award – the Padma Shri, Goal understands.

 Hailing from Thrissur, Vijayan was a gifted striker which catapulted him to stardom.
 He started off at the very bottom, selling soda and cigarettes during football games in Thrissur's Corporation stadium.